-4.0 Dangerous, Flammable, Combustible Materials & Substances IDENTIF /ING THE FIRE HAZARDS 4.1 Are suitable arrangements in place to manage the elimination or reduction of risks from dangerous substances?
+4.0 Dangerous, Flammable, Combustible Materials & Substance es IDENTIF /ING THE FIRE HAZARDS 4.1 Are suitable arrangements in place to manage the elimination or reduction of risks from dangerous substances?
 (Article 12)?
 N/A 4.2 Are there suitable additional emergency measures provided to safeguard all relevant persons from emergencies related to dangerous substances in or on the premises?
-(Article 16)?
+(Article 16) ?
 N/A 4.3 Have combustible or flammable materials used or stored in the premises been identified?
 N/A 4.4 Are all combustible or flammable materials stored or stacked safely?
 N/A 4.5 Has consideration been given to reduce the quantity held or has the use of non-combustible materials been considered?
 N/A 4.6 Are all substances stored away from ignition sources?
 N/A 4.7 Where flammable stores are provided, are they adequately ventilated and correctly marked?
 N/A 4.8 Are all refuse bins sited where they will not affect the means of escape or pose a fire hazard?
 Yes 4.9 Is all combustible waste removed on a regular basis?
 Yes 4.10 Is the frequency of waste removal adequate?
 Yes

-4 .0 Dangerous, Flammable, Combustible Materials & Substances: Finding(s)
+4 4.0 Dangerous, Flammable, Combustible Materials & Substances: Finding(s)

 Ref SIGNIFICANT FINDINGS

 None.

 Ref RECOMMENDATIONS

 None.

 Ref COMMENTARY

-4.1 Questions 4.1 to 4.2 relate to substances and materials which are subject to the "Dangerous Substances and Explosive Atmosphere Regulations 2002" (DSEAR).
+4.0 Questions 4.1 to 4.2 relate to substances and materials which are subject to the "Dangerous Substances and Explosive Atmosphere Regulations 2002" (DSEAR).
 No substances or materials falling into the above regulations are stored or used inside the premises.

-4.8-4.10 A survey and remedial work have taken place on the refuse chute replacing and upgrading access hatches where necessary.
+4.8-4.10 The refuse chute has been replaced and is fully functional.